12 Bluetooth Piconet Architecture

 Polling cycle calculation:

 Each low-priority device gets a connection slot for a brief period within the 5-minute window.
-If we allocate equal time: $ = = 33.3 $
+If the hub allocates equal time, each device gets about 300 s / 9 devices = 33.3 s per polling window.

 Worst-case latency scenario: